lifemikey/objectstorage-swift/pseudo-hierarchical-directories.md

 # Pseudo Hierarchical Directories

-After creating a directory with the Object Storage browser interface and then using the API directly or using one of the various clients or libraries, you may have noticed that a stub directory object was created.
+After creating a directory with the {{site.data.keyword.objectstorageshort}} browser interface and then using the API directly or using one of the various clients or libraries, you may have noticed that a stub directory object was created.
 This is done to enable users to create empty directories that stick around past one user's session without having to add objects underneath that directory.

 The entire directory structure can be built without these directory objects so cleaning up those objects is safe.
-To further explain, this article runs through an example of building a directory listing from an Object Storage API perspective.
+To further explain, this article runs through an example of building a directory listing from an {{site.data.keyword.objectstorageshort}} API perspective.

-## Strategy to Building a Directory-Based Interface with Object Storage
+## Strategy to Building a Directory-Based Interface with {{site.data.keyword.objectstorageshort}}

 - Provide a way to create directory objects: zero-byte objects with a content type of 'application/directory'.
 This is to allow users to drill down to a directory in order to upload objects at a specific path and also have directories without objects in them.
 - If a zero-byte object with the content-type of application/directory exists as well as a fake directory then only show the object (and cause it to act like a directory)
 - If a non-zero-byte object or an object with a content-type other than 'application/directory' exists as well as a fake directory then show both.
 Treat the fake directory as the directory and the real object as a normal object.

 ## Pseudo-Hierarchical Directories

 Example: <br/>
 Instead of CURL, we are using a HTTPie as the command line tool to make HTTP requests.
-Before we do anything on Object Storage, we need to authenticate, so let's get our auth token.
+Before we do anything on
+{{site.data.keyword.objectstorageshort}}, we need to authenticate, so let's get our auth token.

 ```
 $ http -v https://dal05.objectstorage.softlayer.net/auth/v1.0